ffxx68/Sharp_ce140f_emul/protocol.md

  N bytes: a variable-length command payload

- 1 byte: a checksum, summing (modulus 0xFF) over all the previous bytes
+ 1 byte: a checksum, an 8-bit accumulation (i.e. sum modulo 0x100)

 Hence, a checksum verification is performed first of all.
 If successful, the main command decode and processing function is invoked: